-"[t]he struggle itself toward the heights is enough to fill a man's heart."256 The struggle may end in defeat-the rock will again roll down the hill-but the triumph comes in the struggle itself.257 Meaning derives from engagement and commitment, not the end result.258 This is reminiscent of Bell's emphasis on action as protest,259 what Camus calls "revolt"260 or "rebellion."261
+struggle itself toward the heights is enough to fill a man's heart."246 The struggle may end in defeat-the rock will again roll down the hill-but the triumph comes in the struggle itself.247 Meaning derives from engagement and commitment, not the end result.248 We recall Bell's emphasis on action as protest,249 what Camus calls "revolt"250 or "rebellion."251

-Perhaps the most resonant linkage between Camus and Bell surfaces in Camus' The Plague, 262 a work that Bell, to my knowledge, does not cite.
+Perhaps the most resonant linkage between Camus and Bell surfaces in Camus's The Plague, 252 a work that Bell, to my knowledge, does not cite.
 In that book, a fictional town is overwhelmed with the plague and, to contain the spread of the epidemic, the town is quarantined; no one may enter or leave.
-263 (The book, first published in 1947, is at one level an allegory of the Nazi occupation during the years of World War II.
-264) The inhabitants experience exile, deprivation, and great suffering, including innumerable deaths.
-265 The primary certitudes of the novel's protagonists are, first, that they must face their plight and not shut their eyes to it.
-266 Second, they must fight the plague and save as many as possible from dying and from prolonged separation from those outside the town.
-267 Third, they must fight although victory is never lasting; the plague means "[a]
+253 (The book, first published in 1947, is at one level an allegory of the Nazi occupation during the years of World War II.)
+The inhabitants experience exile, deprivation, and great suffering, including innumerable deaths.
+254 The primary certitudes of the novel's protagonists is, first, that they must face their plight, not shut their eyes to it.
+255 Second, they must fight-fight the plague and save as many as possible from dying and from prolonged separation from those outside the town.
+256 Third, they must fight although victory is never lasting: the plague means "[a] never ending defeat."
+The plague never dies but at best simply